Jacques-on-Call/edit-ui/snag-list-doc.md

 ## debug feature modal
 looks good so far but when i click submit nothing happens modal stays on screen none of the buttons do anything and I cant copy logs, that said I hope last lines of console can be included in bug submits as Im sure that would be very helpful. as I can see the new modal also has no log calls. also it only is in the content editor why not in all sections/ pages as it can be a very useful tool to commision agents to tackle isues as the appear.

+## style toolbar
+the newly addded easy-seo/src/components/SidePanelToolbar.jsx shows up on computer but is absent on mobile phone !

+the styles when tested on computer did not apply change on text in the content editor. good idea look at how  easy-seo/src/components/SlideoutToolbar.jsx is able to apply changes

+## content editor text selection
+i notice on computer the selection of text is not visible like it is on mobile phones.

+## user text experience
+so there seems to be a worse effect on computers but in general the typing of text is delayed and not as as it feels in other apps or in a word processors.